EFFXCT290/NexusTracker/README.md

 ## Contributing

 Pull requests are welcome!
-If you fork sqtracker and think you have made some improvements, please open a pull request so other users deploying sqtracker from this repository can also get the benefits.
+If you fork NexusTracker and think you have made some improvements, please open a pull request so other users deploying NexusTracker from this repository can also get the benefits.

 Please see the [CONTRIBUTING](./CONTRIBUTING.md) document for guidance on code style etc.